dotnet/aspnetcore/docs/Trimming.md

 ### Native AOT

-Native AOT testing is substantially the same * just name your project \*.NativeAotTests.proj, rather than \*.TrimmingTests.proj.
+Native AOT testing is substantially the same: just name your project \*.NativeAotTests.proj, rather than \*.TrimmingTests.proj.

 ### Tips